 3) Use the right amount of power and the right gauge wires to avoid voltage drop.

 The wire gauge indicates the thickness of a wire.
 A lower number is heavier, and a higher number is lighter.
 The wire gauge of 12V power wires and parallel run wires is also a factor in large installations.
 (See the first diagram below for an example of a parallel run.)
 When lighting is at a certain distance from its power source, something called voltage drop occurs.
 “Voltage drop” is the gradual diminishing of voltage along the length of the wire as electricity travels away from a power source.
 Voltage drop happens when a light or appliance is located far from the power source.

 You can avoid voltage drop by using a voltage drop calculator, which helps you find the right wire gauge based on the number of fixtures in your installation, how they are spaced, and the distance between the power source and the fixtures.
 We recommend these voltage drop calculators of the many available online: http://www.nooutage.com/vdrop.htm and www.csgnetwork.com/voltagedropcalc.html.
 Consult your local fire code for additional information about permissible limits on home or commercial electrical wiring.

 4) Supply sufficient power.

 Another way to get power to a distant fixture is to use a power supply with a higher wattage than necessary.
 Supplying more power at the source means more will reach the fixture after traveling through the wires.
 In general, for optimum performance we recommend that a driver not be loaded to more than 80% of its full capacity.

 5) Get creative!

 Fortunately, there are several ways to install LED lights in large installations that are safe and efficient, just by placing power supplies and using additional wiring.
-In the next pages, we’ve made wiring diagrams that give examples of how to make large installations.
-Our example wiring diagrams use strip lighting, but the same layout ideas apply to LED light bars and module lights.
+The wiring diagrams below show examples of how to make large installations.
+Our example wiring diagrams use strip lighting, but the same layout ideas apply to LED light bars and other LED fixtures.